2012–13 Port Vale F.C. season: League Two

-The new year was welcomed with a poor showing at home to Fleetwood, that ended in a 2–0 loss.
+The new year was welcomed with a poor showing at home to Fleetwood that ended in a 2–0 loss.
 There was good and bad news on 3 January, as Trinidad and Tobago international midfielder Chris Birchall was re-signed to the club as John McCombe was ruled out injured for "at least six weeks".
 Adams responded to the defeat to Fleetwood by making six changes at home to Plymouth, and was rewarded with a comprehensive 4–0 win over a struggling team reduced to ten men in the first half.
 He also signed experienced Argyle centre-back and captain Darren Purse.
 Gareth Owen and Darren Murphy both left the club, whilst veteran striker Lee Hughes was signed from Notts County.
 Liam Chilvers was also signed up until the end of the season.
 Both Purse and Hughes were handed debuts for the top of the table clash with Gillingham on 12 January, and played vital roles in the team's 2–1 victory.
 Adams then added another new face, with left-sided Sheffield Wednesday player Daniel Jones signed on until the end of the season.
-With the influx of defenders limiting first team opportunities, Clayton McDonald joined Bristol Rovers on loan until the end of the season.
+With the influx of defenders limiting first-team opportunities, Clayton McDonald joined Bristol Rovers on loan until the end of the season.
 Jones scored on his debut, helping Vale to earn a point away at AFC Wimbledon in front of the television cameras.

 New signings Hughes and Purse gave Vale a 3–0 home win over Accrington on 2 February.
-Three days later bottom club Wimbledon arrived at Vale Park, and Vale won the game 3–0 thanks to goals from Hughes and Vincent (2).
-The next challenge was another club battling against relegation, Barnet, and Adams named the same team for the fourth successive game; however for only the second time in the season Vale fans witnessed a goalless draw.
+Three days later, the bottom club, Wimbledon, arrived at Vale Park, and Vale won the game 3–0 thanks to goals from Hughes and Vincent (2).
+The next challenge was another club battling against relegation, Barnet, and Adams named the same team for the fourth-successive game; however, for only the second time in the season, Vale fans witnessed a goalless draw.
 Mid-table Morecambe then arrived at Vale Park as the club honoured former chairman Bill Bell, who died on 12 February; the game ended with a 1–0 defeat to ten-man Morecambe.
 Calvin Andrew was given a surprise start at Torquay, and rewarded Micky Adams with the only goal of the game.
-However Vale then tasted a 2–0 defeat at home to play-off hopefuls Exeter City, who put in a superb performance; Adams nevertheless found his team's lack of urgency going forward as a "little bit baffling".
+Adams sniped at online critics after the game, saying they "think they’re clever on their computers" but "I’m sure they’ll be disappointed we've won".
+However, Vale then tasted a 2–0 defeat at home to play-off hopefuls Exeter City, who put in a superb performance; Adams nevertheless found his team's lack of urgency going forward as a "little bit baffling".